Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 User created: USR-aaaaaaaa-bbbb-cccc-dddd-0123456789ab
 ```

 That is the User ID.
 Take a note of it as this is the unique identifier for the user that has been created.
-We'll refer to this as `USER_ID` later.
+We'll refer to this as `SECOND_USER_ID` later.

 ### 1.2 - Generate a User JWT